tinx documentation

 Mental model

-Provider (OCI artifact)
+Provider package (OCI artifact)

 ↓